sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/2000 - tfidf.md

 }
 ```

 To produce this output, you specify classifications and corresponding example text ("documents") in the TFIDF computed field method.
-Unlike the preceding simplified example, you can enter natural language in the Document parameter.
+Unlike the preceding simplified example, you can enter long natural language examples in the Document parameter.
 For example, you can list the full text for a restaurant's "meat entrees" rather than a short list of keywords.

 Parameters
 ====